Wednesday, November 6, 2013

 After the first half of the conference was over, I took a small walk around their campus during lunch time.
 I came to know that the new hostel was ready, the lecture hall complex was well underway (it is now functional) and the construction of faculty housing had already started.
 As I walked around, I also saw the pre-fab lab complexes.
 I also noticed a fleet of IISER buses and small vehicles, which plied between the two campuses.
 I took one of these buses to the temporary campus at Sai Trinity building and met a friend there, who gave me a very good idea about the life of a faculty member at IISER Pune.
 I received lots of inputs about the availability of decent rented apartments around the area, the safety of women in Pune and related matters.

-Just before this visit to IISER Pune, I had started to think about moving to some other institute.
+Just before this visit to IISER Pune, I had started to think about moving to another institute.
 But, I had not thought about it seriously - in fact, I was procrastinating on it because the task of planning, doing a round of several job applications/interviews as in 2010 and executing a move seemed daunting.
 What's more, I was a little overwhelmed with all kinds of news/rumours about how moving in India is really difficult, how job candidates at certain new institutes were insulted by randomly formed selection committees (I read many of these stories on the comments to the pinned post on Prof. Giri's blog), delay in processing of applications etc etc. So, even a simple thought experiment of moving would increase my (already very high) levels of cortisol!!
 One could say that I was misinformed to some extent and hesitant to come out of my "comfort zone" even though it would be better for my mathematical growth.

 That evening, as we waited for a car to take us back to the hotel, I was talking to a senior colleague, Dr. Nice Prof from a different institute.
 We were discussing the pleasant weather at Pune.
 He jokingly said, "Aap Yahaan kyun nahi aa jaate [why don't you move here]?"
 He had simply said out aloud what I had already started thinking, namely that IISER P would indeed be a very good place to apply to.
 It had a well-staffed (and growing) Mathematics group, a non-trivial group of number theorists and good infrastructure.
 What's more, it was in the IISER family - so, I was familiar with and believed in its objectives and academic structure.
 But, I was not sure if they were hiring and would entertain my application - if not, it would be an awkward situation.
 I thought more about it and made up my mind to ask Raghuram the next morning.
 At the very worst, he would say no. But, at least this would force me to come out of my "comfort zone" and would be my first concrete step in exploring other opportunities.
 As a very wise friend pointed out, where was the need for hesitation or awkwardness?
 I already had a permanent position, but was just looking for a better opportunity - this is not a crime!
 I should ask and I should ask confidently.